 - benchmark the University's practice nationally or internationally.

-Share Funding for 2022/2023 applications are currently closed but will be considered three times a year.
+Share Funding for 2022/2023 applications are considered throughout the year.
 This will be available on a first-come-first-served basis, but priority for funding will be given to TDF project fund-holders who are in a position to present the outcomes of their funded project.
 To ensure fair allocation, the maximum amount an individual may claim is (£500).